JunisvaultCo/JulsVocab/README.md

 Test mode: A mode where the user can take random words from the vocabulary and test whether they still know them.
 Possible additions: graphs and other data visualisation for the tests.

 Currently, only Vocabulary and Free Mode are implemented (and are quite buggy).
+This app uses SQLite for quick searches through the myriad of words.